International Students Prepare to arrive

 Prepare to arrive

-We understand that moving to a new country for your studies can be both exciting and daunting.
-Explore JCU's comprehensive Pre-departure Guide for International Students to help you prepare.
+We know that moving to a new country for your studies can feel both exciting and overwhelming.
+To help you get started, we recommend using JCU's Pre-departure Guide for International Students, which is designed to support you every step of the way.

 Important Pre-departure Arrangements

-• As one of the requirements for holding a student visa, you are required to organise Overseas Student Health Cover (OSHC) for the duration of your course.
-The details of your chosen OSHC will be included in your JCU CoE and must be finalised before you apply for your visa.
+It is mandatory for international students to have Overseas Student Health Cover (OSHC) for the duration of their studies.
+Details about your chosen OSHC will be included in your CoE.
+You must finalise your OSHC before applying for your visa.

-• Secure accommodation either on or off campus.
-Research your options, and lock-in your preferred choice as soon as possible.
-If you plan to arrange accommodation after you arrive in Cairns or Townsville, we encourage you to pre-book temporary accommodation for your first few nights in Australia.
+Decide whether to live on-campus or off-campus and secure your accommodation as early as possible.
+If you plan to arrange long-term accommodation after arriving in Cairns or Townsville, book temporary accommodation for your first few nights in Australia.

-• Consider opening a bank account before you arrive in Australia.
-This will ensure that you have immediate access to your funds and can handle any last-minute expenses during your travel and upon arrival in Australia.
+Consider setting up an Australian bank account before arriving.
+This will give you immediate access to funds and simplify expenses during your travel and upon arrival.

 Funding your studies

 Studying at JCU is an investment in your future.
-Ensure you're fully prepared for your studies by understanding all the associated costs of international education.
-This includes tuition fees, health insurance, and living expenses like groceries, utilities, transportation, and entertainment.
+Be prepared by understanding all costs associated with your studies, including tuition fees, health insurance, and living expenses such as groceries, utilities, transport, and entertainment.

-A well-planned budget will set you up for success and allow you to enjoy your time in Australia.
+Planning a detailed budget will help you manage your finances and enjoy your time in Australia.

 Tuition fee information is available on the individual course pages.
 Remember to select the international tab on the course page to view the international fees.